krlz-dev/order-management-system/README.md

 If the goal was to make a platform for inventory where we actually need to only add products, the entity order was assumed as a transaction between users, customers, and the store in order to purchase products.

+### Dashboard Implementation
+The dashboard section was an extra, to summarize and try some data and filters.
+It wasn't part of the core requirements but adds value for demonstration purposes.

 ### Infrastructure as Code
 AWS was set up just with AWS CLI.
 In a real scenario, it would be great to have it with CDK or some tool for infrastructure as code for better version control and repeatability.